Chalwk/JCBudgetBuddy/README.md

 - **Import/Export** - Backup and restore your financial data
 - **Windows Installer** - Easy deployment with native Windows executable

+---

+## Installation

+1. **Run the installer** - Double-click the `JCBudgetBuddy.exe` file
+2. **Security prompt** - If you see "Windows protected your PC":
+    - Click "More info"
+    - Click "Run anyway"
+3. **Installation wizard**:
+    - Click "Next" to begin
+    - Accept the license agreement
+    - Choose installation directory (default: `C:\Program Files\JCBudgetBuddy\`)
+    - Click "Install"
+4. **Permissions** - Allow permissions when prompted by the installer
+5. **Completion** - Click "Finish" to complete installation

+**Note**: If the installer doesn't open after the first attempt (a rare Windows 10 issue), simply run the executable again.

+After installation, you can launch JCBudgetBuddy from:
+- Desktop shortcut
+- Start menu (search for "JCBudgetBuddy")

+---

 ## Building from Source

 ### Prerequisites